KevinLWorthington/Goweli/README.md

 ## AI and it's use in the project

 The phrase "don't trust the AI" was ever present in the development of this project.
 I found it both helpful and frustrating.
-I found the use of AI was most helpful in finding and explaining errors that I just couldn't see.
+AI was most helpful in finding and explaining errors that I just couldn't see.
 If I found myself stuck on a problem, I could utilize multiple AI programs to help solve that problem.
-By using multiple AI models and cross- referencing the answers with documentation and results from online searches, I was often able to solve the issues I faced.
+By using multiple AI models and cross- referencing the answers with documentation and results from online sources, I was often able to solve the issues I faced.
 What frustrated me the most about the AI was the integration into Visual Studio.
 Often it would auto-complete a line of code that I wouldn't catch and I would be chasing an error that I didn't realize I made.
+In the end, however, I think AI was a big help overall.
+Because of an increase in workload at my full-time job, I wasn't able to put as much time and focus into my project as I had originally intended.

 ## What would I have done differently?